-He has recently debuted at the Salzburg, Glyndebourne and Aix-en-Provence Festivals, at the Chicago Lyric Opera as Kothner Die Meistersinger von Nürnberg and as Raimondo, Lucia di Lammermoor for New Israeli Opera.
+He has performed at the Salzburg, Glyndebourne and Aix-en-Provence Festivals, at the Chicago Lyric Opera as Kothner Die Meistersinger von Nürnberg and as Raimondo, Lucia di Lammermoor for New Israeli Opera.

 Darren has sung over fifteen roles with the Royal Opera, Covent Garden and has become well known for his performances at English National Opera which include Leporello, Don Giovanni, Donner, The Rheingold, Speaker, The Magic Flute, Mr. Flint, Billy Budd and Hobson, Peter Grimes.